 Despite the cancellation of some industry events and conferences due to coronavirus, the tech sector marches on, opening up opportunities for specialists, as well as widening the remit of HR in terms of reskilling.
 Twitter is increasing its presence in Singapore, recently announcing its first Asia-Pacific engineering centre, and putting the spotlight firmly on data science talent in the region.
 Singapore’s increased focus on tech in the workplace has resulted in its SkillsFuture initiative, which supports Singaporeans retraining, with L&D among HR professionals coming to the fore.
 The government is also aiming to train and mentor the business leaders of its SME’s under a new Enterprise Leadership for Transformation programme, to encourage and facilitate business transformation, which is likely to see demand for talent in that area.

 Interestingly, there are certain industries that are thriving right now, namely e-Commerce and Delivery businesses as well as video conferencing and remote working software companies.
 These types of businesses are booming because of the way coronavirus is drastically changing to our lives and work, as we increasingly rely on technology to help keep us connected and to purchase and deliver our goods.

 Would you like to find out more about Argyll Scott’s interim workforce solutions?
-Contact me at firstname.lastname@example.org.Posted about 1 year ago
+Contact me at firstname.lastname@example.org.Posted over 1 year ago